HaojieYuan/Caffe_network_training/Caffe_network_training/README.md

 (Please specify valid caffe (master&tools) path and pycaffe path first.)

-(If you want to run GPU tset, use "test.py -gpu gpu_id" to do so.)
+(If you want to run GPU tset, use "test.py --gpu gpu_id" to do so.)
 #

 Anyway, I hope it can help you.